facebook/react/docs/docs/reference-react.md

 React.createElement(
   type,
   [props],
-  [children ...]
+  [...children]
 )
 ```

 Create and return a new React element of the given type.
 The type argument can be either an
 html tag name string (eg. 'div', 'span', etc), or a React class (created via `React.createClass`).

 Code written with JSX will be converted to use `React.createElement`.
-You will not typically call `React.createElement` directly if you are using JSX.
+You will not typically invoke `React.createElement` directly if you are using JSX.
+See [React Without JSX](/react/docs/react-without-jsx.html) to learn more.

 Convenience wrappers around `React.createElement` for DOM components are provided by `React.DOM`.
 For example, `React.DOM.a(...)` is a convenience wrapper for `React.createElement('a', ...)`.

-See [React Without JSX](/react/docs/react-without-jsx.html) to learn more.

 ### `cloneElement()`